• Home

 5 steps to selecting your PTO percentage for hydraulic applications

 1. You must know the RPM you wish to operate your vehicle at while running your application.
-We find that most operators generally run anywhere between 1100–1300 RPM, but it can vary.
+We find that most operators generally run anywhere between 1,100–1,300 RPM, but it can vary.

-Note: All Muncie Power Products' hydraulic pumps are rated at 1000 RPM.
+Note: All Muncie Power Products' hydraulic pumps are rated at 1,000 RPM.

 3. Determine the displacement of your pump or the pump you are selecting.
 Displacement is written as CIR or Cubic Inches/Revolution.
 Below is the formula to solve for this.

 Note: 231 is the amount in cu. in., per gallon.
-E represents efficient, .90 or 90%.
+E represents efficiency, .90 or 90%.

 4. Figure out how fast the input shaft on your pump will spin at your given RPM.
-If the flow you wish to achieve is higher than your pump is rated, you will have to spin the shaft faster and vice versa if you need a lower flow rate.
+If the flow you wish to achieve is higher than your pump is rated, you will have to spin the shaft faster, and vice versa if you need a lower flow rate.
 The formula to determine this is below.

 5. The final step is to figure out how much faster your pump's input shaft is spinning than your engine.
 This figure will be in the form of a percentage.
-You then select the PTO. with the closet speed ratio.
+You then select the PTO. with the closest speed ratio.

 Stay in the range